The City of Oceanside Community Development Comm is a Section 8 Public Housing Agency in Oceanside, California.

 The City of Oceanside Community Development Comm serves Oceanside.

-As of March 31st, 2016 the City of Oceanside Community Development Comm manages 1,460 active Housing Choice Vouchers.
+As of the most recent VMS report, City of Oceanside Community Development Comm manages 1,445 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each:

 |Monthly Cost Per Voucher||$949||$1,172||$1,179||$937||$1,177||$854||$999|

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 12% having issued approximately 133 vouchers in the past year.
 The average voucher holder has received housing benefits for 9 years and 2 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 76 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2.3 persons and has a household income of $18,463 per year.
 93% of households were very low income (VLI) and 69% were extremely low income (ELI).
 32% of households had wages as a major source of income, 5% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 62% of households had other income (Social Security, Disability or Pension) as their major source of income.

 1% of households were headed by a person 24 years old or less, 41% were headed by a person 25 to 49 years old, 23% were headed by a person 51 to 60 years old, and 35% were headed by a person 62 years old or older.
 In addition, 4% of households were headed by a person 85 years old or older.